ansolodev/ansolodev/README.md

 # 👋 Hey, I’m Kitø

 💻 Self-taught developer • IT enthusiast • Educator
-🎓 Currently studying Google IT Support
+🎓 Studied Google IT Support, currently deep learning Python.
 🎮 Future indie dev with a love for design, systems, and creative tech

 ---